IvanAlieksieienko/test-reporter/README.md

     # Must be less or equal to 50.
     max-annotations: '10'

+    # What path should be used for uploading markdown file
+    upload-path: '.github'

     # Set action as failed if test report contains any failed test
     fail-on-error: 'true'